hiyata/hiyata.github.io/_projects/covid-prediction.md

 <div class="container">
     <h2>30-Day Forecast Comparison</h2>
     <p>
-        This chart displays the predicted number of COVID-19 cases for the next 30 days, comparing our hybrid model's forecast with the Prophet model's forecast and the ARIMA model's forecast.
+        This chart displays the predicted number of COVID-19 cases for the next 30 days, comparing our ARIMA model's forecast with the LSTM model's forecast.
     </p>
     <div id="forecast-chart" class="chart-container"></div>
 </div>